Eryk-Mozdzen/nanosumo-nanotwister/README.md

 # nanosumo-nanotwister
-Spinning nanosumo robot with two fast jojo's or shovels.
+Spinning nanosumo robot with two fast jojo's or shovels by Wojciech Bohdan and Eryk Możdżeń.